msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 Consider an example.
 Hisham is in panic because he's being chased by a wild dog.
 Zaynab has a sympathetic reaction to Hisham's suffering.
 She watches and hears Hisham, and 'feels along' with his anxiety.
 She's affected by his feelings.
 Zaynab becomes aware of a specific feeling that enables her to know that Hisham is in a state of terror.

-## The four theories of sympathy
 Applying the two earlier distinctions from philosophy of perception can help clarify Zaynab's sympathetic response.
 Is her awareness mediated or not?
 Does it depend on the actual occurrence of what she feels or not?
 Answers to these questions carve out four general theories of sympathy.

-## Diagnosis
-Here are the options: either sympathising with another person's feeling is immediate, or there is some mediator.
+These are the options: either sympathising with another person's feeling is immediate, or there is some mediator.
 And either sympathising with another involves a merely intentional mode of awareness, or it does not.
 These systematic options invite some observations.

 \vspace{1cm}